 - a.
 The Land Resource Management Plan (LRMP) provides no guidance regarding what products or services are better provided in a rural area and therefore that determination must be made in each zoning case. - b.
-On the basis of the proposed development in related Case 928-S-19 that was {GRANTED / DENIED} by the Zoning Board of Appeals, the proposed rezoning will HELP ACHIEVE Policy 4.2.1 based on the following: - (a) The proposed development in related Case 928-S-19 DOES NOT support agriculture. - (b) In a letter received January 9, 2018, Michael Flanagan of the Champaign-Urbana Public Health District stated, "based upon the soil evaluation findings, it appears private sewage disposal systems could be designed to serve these lots." - i.
-The petitioners had previously discussed subdividing the subject property for residential lots; this proposal was set aside in 2018.
-The petitioners will need to request a new review from Mr. Flanagan. - (c) The proposed development does not need urban infrastructure, and would thus be more appropriate for development feasibility to be constructed in a rural area. - (2) Policy 4.2.2 states, "The County may authorize discretionary review development in a rural area if the proposed development: - a) is a type that does not negatively affect agricultural activities; or - b) is located and designed to minimize exposure to any negative affect caused by agricultural activities; and c) will not interfere with agricultural activities or damage or negatively affect the operation of agricultural drainage systems, rural roads, or other agriculture-related infrastructure."
+The proposed development in related Case 003-S-21 DOES NOT support agriculture, but does support rural customers. - \c.
+In a letter received January 9, 2018, Michael Flanagan of the Champaign-Urbana Public Health District stated, "based upon the soil evaluation findings, it appears private sewage disposal systems could be designed to serve these lots." - \(a) Previous owners had discussed subdividing the subject property for residential lots; this proposal was set aside in 2018. - \(b) The proposed construction will require a septic system, but it is assumed that if septic systems could have been installed for three residential properties then septic systems for the two commercial buildings should also be feasible.
+A special condition has been included in related Case 003-S-21 to ensure that a septic system is considered before a Zoning Use Permit is approved. - d.
+The proposed development does not need urban infrastructure, and is thus suitable for a rural area. - (2) Policy 4.2.2 states, "The County may authorize discretionary review development in a rural area if the proposed development: - a) is a type that does not negatively affect agricultural activities; or

+- b) is located and designed to minimize exposure to any negative affect caused by agricultural activities; and - c) will not interfere with agricultural activities or damage or negatively affect the operation of agricultural drainage systems, rural roads, or other agriculture-related infrastructure."